Aliases for PTPRN Gene

 GeneCards Summary for PTPRN Gene

-PTPRN (Protein Tyrosine Phosphatase, Receptor Type, N) is a Protein Coding gene.
-Diseases associated with PTPRN include maternally inherited diabetes and deafness.
-Among its related pathways are PAK Pathway and Allograft rejection.
-GO annotations related to this gene include transmembrane receptor protein tyrosine phosphatase activity and GTPase binding.
-An important paralog of this gene is PTPN6.
+PTPRN (Protein Tyrosine Phosphatase Receptor Type N) is a Protein Coding gene.
+Diseases associated with PTPRN include Insulinoma and Diabetes Mellitus.
+Among its related pathways are Allograft rejection and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and spectrin binding.
+An important paralog of this gene is PTPRN2.